rei/rei-cedar-docs/docs/components/buttons/README.md

                 "name": "iconOnly",
                 "type": "boolean",
                 "default": "false",
                 "description": "Renders an 'icon-only' button.
 When this value is true, it will override the size and 'responsiveSize' props.
-Can be used in conjunction with 'with-border'"
+Can be used in conjunction with 'with-background'"
               },
               {
-                "name": "withBorder",
+                "name": "withBackground",
                 "type": "boolean",
                 "default": "false",
                 "description": "Renders an 'icon-only' button with a background color and border.
 Must be used in conjunction with the 'iconOnly' prop."